nerdslab/xray-thc/README.md

 Python notebooks for pulling down the data from BossDB, along with an instructional README, are provided in the "data_access_notebooks" directory.

 # Team
-- Aishwarya Balwani
+- Aishwarya H. Balwani
-- Eva Dyer
+- Eva L. Dyer
 - William Gray Roncal
-- Erik Johnson
+- Erik C. Johnson
-- Joseph Miano
+- Joseph D. Miano